 Skip to main content

-For patients undergoing orthopedic surgery, the following post-operative physiotherapy protocols will be critical to the result they wish to achieve.
+For patients undergoing orthopedic surgery, following post-operative physiotherapy protocols is critical to achieving the best possible outcomes.

 After Surgery Physiotherapy